 Type #3: Alternating Attention

 Alternating attention refers to switching your focus between different activities.
 Because of all the things competing for learners’ attention, they tend to go through content rapidly in an effort to find what is relevant and interesting to them.
-Alternating attention is really only helpful in short bursts so you need to convey useful information in the shorts amount of time.
+Alternating attention is really only helpful in short bursts so you need to convey useful information in a short amount of time.
 For instance, if you know learners are salespeople that are always on the move, you have to consider they will always have distractions competing for their attention while learning.
 For this, use visual elements to direct your learners to the most important points.
 Use language that is concise yet compelling and consider using a storytelling approach to keep course participants coming back for more.
 Don’t forget to include calls to action so learners remember that they need to apply what they’re learning.

 3) People Remember Better What They DO

-Adults learn best from experience and application of knowledge.
+Adults learn best from experience and the application of knowledge.
 That’s a fact.
 We learn best and retain more and for longer when we discover the knowledge ourselves and apply it, rather than when somebody just “tells” us and we do nothing with that content.
 So make sure that you create ample opportunities for learners to explore and put into practice the content.

 Public speakers and frequent presenters know this well and eLearning professionals need to keep it in mind too.